adavidschmidt/sola_and_weather_dataset/README.md

 3. Cleaning and transforming the data
 4. Joining datasets
 5. Creating a final dataset with only columns needed for analysis

+Documents in the repository:
+Solar_dataset.ipynb - This is the notebook containing the code used to create the solar_and_weather.csv dataset solar_data.csv - This is the solar data generated and sourced from the micro-inverter provider. weather_subset.csv - This is part of the weather data generated and sourced from the NCEI.
+The original dataset is too large to include in this repository.
+Sampling steps can be seen in the notebook. solar_and_weather.csv - This is the dataset containing the weather information as well as the solar information.
+This will be used for future analysis and predictive modeling.